compBiophyMete/Data-Analytics-Portfolio/Project-2:Employee Dataset/Readme.md

 * any patterns in leave-taking behavior among employees

-The findings of the analysis were reported under the title of "Results and Discussion" and "Summary" on the Jupyter Notebook.
+The findings of the analysis were reported under the title of "Results and Discussion" and "Summary" on the Jupyter Notebook entitled Project-1:EmployeeDataset.ipynb.